amitjose007/Internship/Snake Game/README.md

 ## Notes

-1.Created a snake using p5.js
+-Created a snake using p5.js
-2.Apple should appear in random
+-Apple should appear in random
-3.Snake's length should increase when it eats an apple 4.Hitting the boundary should kill the snake
+-Snake's length should increase when it eats an apple -Hitting the boundary should kill the snake
-5.Created a scorecard to calculate the score
+-Created a scorecard to calculate the score
-6.Changed the position of buttons
+-Changed the position of buttons
-7.Test in ios and android
+-Test in ios and android